jefdaj/ortholang-demo/README.md

-detourrr-demo
+shortcut-demo
 =============

-An interactive web demo + tutorial for [Detourrr][1].
+An interactive web demo + tutorial for [ShortCut][1].
-Try the live version at [detourrr.pmb.berkeley.edu](https://shortcut.pmb.berkeley.edu)!
+Try the live version at [shortcut.pmb.berkeley.edu](https://shortcut.pmb.berkeley.edu)!

 Install as a NixOS service
 --------------------------